Brands use our content-driven solutions to build their sales - fast!

-Once we’ve received your request, we’ll connect you with one or more relevant Life Insurance Clients (depending on the specific permissions you have given us).
+Once we’ve received your request, we’ll connect you with one or more relevant companies (depending on the specific permissions you have given us).
 We’ll tell the Client who you are, and your product requirements, and they’ll then contact you directly to discuss your requirements and potentially provide you with a quote.

 You’ll see on any of our websites that we have a clear consent statement.
-This statement sets out the Life Insurance Clients that will contact you.
+This statement sets out the Clients which will contact you.

-You can choose which Life Insurance Clients to buy from but you are not obliged to purchase from any of them.
+You can choose which Clients to buy from but you are not obliged to purchase from any of them.

 Limited Company registered in England under company number 11747287.
 Registered address: West, 2-5 Rock Place, brighton, England, BN2 1PF.
 Main trading address: Box House, Bath Road, Box, Wiltshire, SN13 8AA.
 Email address: [email protected]

 This Privacy Information explains how we use your personal data: how it is collected, how it is held, and how it is processed.
 It also explains your rights under the law relating to your personal data.